One of the biggest questions we often see from beginner mixing engineers and producers is,

 The true definition of gain from the analog audio days is the input level. of the audio signal.
 In essence, the gain control is what you alter prior to entering other forms of processing.
 Making a gain adjustment can drastically alter the tone of your audio signal.

 For example, you might find a gain control on your microphone preamp.
 You can use this gain knob to change the level of the microphone.
-Your console or interface will react differently depending on how high or low you set your gain.
+Your console or audio interface will react differently depending on how high or low you set your gain.

 You can find the same thing on a guitar amplifier.
 Most guitar amps have a volume knob and a gain knob.
 You can use the gain knob to change the voltage going in to get a bit of grit and distortion.